How to Recycle/Repurpose Your Old Mattresses and Toppers?

 If you are planning to buy a new mattress, you can donate the old one to relatives, friends, or even charities that accept used mattresses.

-The Salvation Army is an organization that accepts used mattresses in good condition and has minimal damage/ tears.
+The Salvation Army is an organization that accepts used mattresses in good condition with minimal damage or tears.
 You will also get the added advantage of claiming your donation as a deduction on your income taxes.

 It is a non-profit organization that aims to provide sustainable and affordable living for people in need.
 They accept different types of household furnishings, including used mattresses.